(Eszopiclone) Lunesta Side Effects, Warnings, Overdose Dangers, Addiction & Withdrawal

 Is Lunesta A Sedative?

 Sedative-hypnotic Lunesta is frequently prescribed to treat sleep disturbances.
-Its potential for addiction is minimized because it is a prescription medication and is frequently accepted as a secure sleep aid.
+Its potential for addiction is minimized because it is a prescription medication frequently accepted as a secure sleep aid.

 Lunesta And Pregnancy